Greetings from David, Marlene and Karissa Groves, and what we call Buffalo Groves Bloodhound Ranch!

 We are here to help you learn about Bloodhounds - Bloodhound History, Bloodhound Health, Bloodhound Standards, Bloodhound Puppies, and so much more!

-We aren't the biggest Bloodhound Breeder (or Buffalo Ranch) and that's okay, we are quality over quantity, and love educating & advocating for Purebred Bloodhounds!
+We aren't the biggest Bloodhound Breeder (or Buffalo Ranch) and that's okay, we are Quality over quantity, and love educating & advocating for Purebred Bloodhounds!

 CLEAN UP: If you have a bloodhound you need to be willing to keep drool/clean up towels nearby and use them.
 Wipe their wet ears, dewlap, etc. We also wipe their paws when it's rainy,-snowy-muddy.
 It sure helps them not be so dirty and stinky.